The Amazon FBA Business Model ExplainedBy Los Silva

 Check the seller has enough stock

-There’s a chance that on selling the business, the seller will be reluctant to top up his stocks.
+There’s a chance that on exiting the business, the seller will be reluctant to top up his stocks.
 Make sure there is enough stock in the warehouses to keep up with expected demand until the next shipment.
 It is also good to get a feel for the supply chain and make sure it seems like the business is set up to run smoothly and keep up with demand.

-Selling an Amazon FBA business
+Exiting an Amazon FBA business

 Can you prove your earnings?